 Patriots' Dwayne Allen: Catches one pass Sunday

-Allen was on the field for 38 of 70 snaps on offense in Sunday's 35-17 win over the Dolphins.
+Allen, who was on the field for 37 of 70 snaps on offense in Sunday's 23-3 win over the Bills, caught his only target in the contest for three yards.

-With Martellus Bennett (shoulder/hamstring) inactive Sunday, Allen saw added work in Week 12, but it only yielded him one catch for two yards.
-Though Allen could conceivably see the odd red zone target down the road, he's not a fantasy lineup option as long as Rob Gronkowski is available.
+Allen continues to make more of an impact as a blocker than a pass-catcher in the Patriots offense, but that may change some next Monday against the Dolphins in the event that Rob Gronkowski draws a suspension for his late hit on Buffalo's Tre'Davious White on Sunday.

 More News